-The W-2 provided to any employee who is not a resident of Colorado must report any Colorado income tax withheld from the employee's wages, as well as any wages that were paid to the employee for services performed in Colorado and that are not exempt from Colorado income tax under either state or federal law.
-See Part 2 of this publication for additional information regarding Colorado withholding requirements with respect to nonresident employees.
+The W-2 provided to any employee who is not a resident of Colorado must report any Colorado income tax withheld from the employee's wages, as well as any wages that were paid to the employee for services performed in Colorado.
+See Part 2 for additional information regarding Colorado withholding requirements with respect to nonresident employees.